*The Committee for Equity and Diversity Education and Action (CEDEA) is one way that CSPP is supporting anti-racist work in our organization.

 Board & Membership:

-● Striving to recruit and maintain a Board of Directors that reflects diverse backgrounds.
+● Striving to recruit a Board of Directors that reflects diverse backgrounds.

-● Striving to recruit and retain members who represent a breadth of diverse backgrounds.
+● Striving to recruit and serve members who represent a breadth of diverse backgrounds.

 Training & Education: